What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Better Crawlability

-Google hates if your website does not have a sitemap as it has to do a lot of work to crawl your website.
+Google hates if your website does not have a sitemap, as it has to do a lot of work to crawl it.
 By providing a sitemap, you are making Google happy.
-Thus Google ( Or other search engines) will crawl and index your website links faster.
+Thus, Google (or other search engines) will crawl and index your website links faster.

 Types Of Sitemaps